 Things to do

-Bolivia has Copacabana and Isla del Sol, Peru has Puno and the Uros Islands and other island communities.
+Lake Titicaca Bolivia has Copacabana and Isla del Sol and Lake Titicaca Peru has Puno and the Uros Islands and other island communities.
 How to choose?

 Hiking on Lake Titicaca

-If you like hiking, then Isla del Sol on the Bolivian side of Lake Titicaca is a no brainer for you.
+If you like hiking, then Isla del Sol at Lake Titicaca in Bolivia is a no brainer for you.
 Go to Bolivia, go to Copacabana and embark on a boat to Isla del Sol.
 Hike from north to south and stay overnight on the island.

 Relaxing at Lake Titicaca